kowasaur/PatternAnalysis-2025/recognition/mamba-48040147/README.md

 ## Training Procedure

-Many of the MambaIRv2 were actually not trained from scratch but rather fine tuned from other pretrained MambaIRv2 models.
+Many of the MambaIRv2 models were actually not trained from scratch but rather fine tuned from other pretrained MambaIRv2 models.
 For example, the small SR x3 model was fine tuned from the small SR x2 model.
 Hence, I thought it was reasonable to fine tune for this project with a similar method.

-MambaIRv2 mainly focuses on number of iterations rather than number of epochs so I did the same.
+MambaIRv2's training and fine tuning code mainly focuses on number of iterations rather than number of epochs so I did the same.
 I used a batch size of 3 since that was the largest that could fit in memory.
 This means each epoch is 28767 iterations.
 It may have been better to use gradient accumulation to simulate a larger batch size, but the original MambaIRv2 models used a batch size of 4 so I thought 3 would be acceptable.

 I trained the model for 200000 total iterations.
 I originally tried 250000 since that was what the small SR x3 model used but it looked like this would have taken more than 2 and a half days so I reduced it.
 In total, there were then 7 epochs (although the 7th epoch stopped early since it stopped at 200000 iterations).